Maximum principles for stochastic time-changed Volterra games: Maximum principles for time-changed Volterra games

-Analogously to the sufficient maximum principle, we can formulate a necessary maximum principle also with respect to the enlarged information flow $\caltildeE^{(i)}$.
-Also in this case, even though possibly not applicable in nature, the theorem holds mathematical validity.
+The inverse inequality can be proved by analogous arguments. \end{proof} Similarly to what we did for the information $\E^{(i)}$, we can also formulate a sufficient maximum principle with respect to the enlarged information $\tilde\E^{(i)}\subset \bbG$, see Remark \ref{EnlargedE}.
+Even though the result is possibly not directly applicable, given the nature of the enlarged filtration $\bbG$, the study has mathematical validity.
+Recall the compact notation introduced in Notation \ref{NOTZ1}.